shog86/VideoLingo/README.md

 - **Better Unicode Support**: Fixed Chinese and other non-ASCII character handling in translation prompts
 - **Enhanced Term Extraction**: Improved proper noun translation accuracy
 - **Audio Processing**: Upgraded to pydub for more reliable audio splitting
+- **Mac Optimization**: Migrated to MLX-Whisper and Pyannote-audio for significantly faster performance on Apple Silicon.
+- **Filler Word Removal**: Automatically recognizes and filters verbal tics like "um", "uh", "right" in transcriptions.
-- **UI Improvements**: Added JSON format support toggle in LLM settings
+- **UI Improvements**: Added JSON format support toggle in LLM settings and one-click startup scripts.

 ## Installation